p-mongo/specifications/source/transactions/transactions.rst

 Drivers MAY expose the list of all error labels for an exception object.

-Drivers MUST add the error label "TransientTransactionError" to network errors thrown in a transaction except for network errors thrown during commitTransaction.
+Drivers MUST add the error label "TransientTransactionError" to network errors raised in a transaction except for network errors raised during commitTransaction.

 Transactions Wire Protocol